MichaelJbyte/Linux-Practice-01/README.md

     * [For example, I used a similar command to save all lines, with the word "ERROR," found in a log: _grep "ERROR" app.log > ~/project/error_report.txt_ ]
   - **Wildcards:** Whenever using wildcards (ex: *.log) you should always specify and use them at the end of the command.
   - You can use the pipe symbol (|) to send the output of one command into another.
 Very useful for 'grep.'
+  - When using the 'diff' command, the order does matter in which you put them.
+The result will differ.

 ### Commands